Introduction

 The AlpineBits DestinationData is a standardisation effort to allow the exchange of information related to mountains, events, tourism.
 Developed by the AlpineBits Alliance, Destination Data relies on a number of standards (Including json, REST API, Schema.org, OntoUML) to build the AlpineBits DestinationData Ontology, the core result of the effort.
 The goal of DestinationData it to provide a means to describe events, their location, and additional information on them.
 For this purpose, the DestinationData Ontology specifies a number of Named Entities used to describe Events and Event Series, Mountain Areas, Places, Trails, Agents, and so on.

-The full specification of the ontology, including architecture of the API and description of the datatypes defines can be found in the latest 2021-04 version of the official Destination Data specs (pdf ).
+The full specification of the ontology, including architecture of the API and description of the datatypes defines can be found in the official Destination Data specs (pdf ).

 The reference implementation of AlpineBits DestinationData is provided by Open Data Hub and publicly available at the dedicated endpoint at https://destinationdata.alpinebits.opendatahub.com/.